KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 Produces a [chroma key compositing effect](https://en.wikipedia.org/wiki/Chroma_key) across the input.

 Using an array of `range` arrays, determines whether a pixel's values lie entirely within a range's values and, if true, sets that pixel's alpha channel value to zero.
++ Since SC v8.16.0, the modification to the alpha channel value can be feathered to create a more subtle effect.
+Feather variables take positive integer numbers in the range `0` to `255`.

 Each `range` array comprises six integer Numbers (between `0` and `255`) representing the following channel values:
 + `[minimum-red, minimum-green, minimum-blue, maximum-red, maximum-green, maximum-blue]`